LemoFoundationLtd/lemo-tx/README.md

 ```
 LemoTx.createAsset(txConfig, createAssetInfo)
 ```
-1. Create an unsigned LemoTx [`instance`](#tx-constructor) for create assets.
+Create an unsigned LemoTx [`instance`](#tx-constructor) for create assets.
 The API fills some special information in the `data` filed in LemoTx instance
-2. sign the transaction
-3. Call the send method in [`lemo-client`](https://github.com/LemoFoundationLtd/lemo-client) to [`send`](https://github.com/LemoFoundationLtd/lemo-client#submodule-tx-send) the transaction to LemoChain

 ##### Parameters
 0. `object` - Unsigned transaction like the same parameter in [`tx constructor`](#Constructor).
 For this API, `to`, `amount`, `toName`fields will be ignored.